Skip to content

 3. Studying in Canada – Study Permits

 If you’re planning to study in Canada, a study permit allows you to attend a designated learning institution (DLI).
-Many international students can work during their studies and may be eligible to apply for permanent residence after graduation through programs like the Post-Graduation Work Permit (PGWP).
+Many international students can work during their studies and may be eligible to apply for permanent residence after graduation by obtaining a Post-Graduation Work Permit (PGWP).

 Which path is right for you?